adv0r/altcoin-google-spreadsheet/README.md

 ```
 =importHtml("http://coinmarketcap.com/?"& year(now()) & month(now()) & day(now()) & hour(now()) & minute(now()),"table",1)
 ```
+Then I made some magic to be sure to keep coins in the same order and to parse the data.

 #How to use it

 There are a few steps needed for having this work on your own spreadsheet: